eclipse-iceoryx/iceoryx2/FAQ.md

 # Frequently Asked Questions

+## Encountered a SEGFAULT.
+What Kind Of Data Types Can Be Transmitted Via iceoryx2

+iceoryx2 stores all data in shared memory, which imposes certain restrictions.
+Only data that is self-contained and does not use pointers to reference itself is allowed.
+This is because shared memory is mapped at different offsets in each process, rendering absolute pointers invalid.
+Additionally, if the data structure uses the heap, it is stored locally within a process and cannot be accessed by other processes.
+As a result, data types such as `String`, `Vec`, or `HashMap` cannot be used as payload types.

+To address this, iceoryx2 provides shared-memory-compatible data types.
+You can refer to the [complex data types example](examples/rust/complex_data_types), which demonstrates the use of `FixedSizeByteString` and `FixedSizeVec`.

 ## How To Send Data Where The Size Is Unknown At Compilation-Time?

 Take a look at the